amethelt/rock-paper-scissors-main/README.md

 ## Installation
 Fork this [remote repository](https://github.com/prof-rossetti/intro-to-python/blob/main/exercises/rock-paper-scissors/README.md) and download onto your computer.

-Go to your command liine and type in: cd ~/Desktop/rock-paper-scissors-main
+Go to your command line and type in: cd ~/Desktop/rock-paper-scissors-main to navigate to your code.